 - 2 The History of Newsham Park Hospital

 - 3 So, What Exactly is a Newsham Park Hospital Ghost Hunt?

 - 4 We’re Going on a Ghost Hunt

 - 5 So, Do You Believe in Ghosts?

-- 6 [VIDEO] What Happens on a Ghost Hunt in Newsham Park Hospital
+- 6 [VIDEO] What Happens on a Newsham Park Hospital Ghost Hunt

 We were never very successful in hunting down any spooky beings in our Ghost Club.
 Perhaps we were looking in all the wrong places.

-But the more I sat and listened to James and the ghost hunting crew talk about the history of Newsham Park Hospital, the more certain I felt that approximately 28 years after its establishment, Ghost Club was about to find its first ghoul.
+But the more I sat and listened to James and the Newsham Park Hospital Ghost Hunt crew talk about the history of Newsham Park Hospital, the more certain I felt that approximately 28 years after its establishment, Ghost Club was about to find its first ghoul.